dscobol/dsc-gnu-DB2/Basic-Sample/README.md

 ```
 ./dbcbex01-compile.sh
 ```
 Watch the output.
-There should be 0 errors on the prep/bind, press Enter to continue and the compile should return "Complier Return code was ZERO".
+There should be 0 errors on the prep/bind, press Enter to continue and the compile should return "SUCCESS: Compile Return code is ZERO.".

 If so, in the terminal run:
 ```